Falling short of expectations: Scientist says marine protected areas don't guarantee tuna repopulation

 - Admin

-Fish stocks within marine sanctuaries do not repopulate as much as commonly believed, a fishery scientist said, citing a study suggesting that protected open-ocean areas do not meet expectations.
+Aquatic resources within marine protected areas do not repopulate as much as commonly believed, a fishery scientist said, citing recent studies suggesting that large sanctuaries do not live up to expectations.

 He delivered a presentation at the Scientific and Statistical Committee’s 158th meeting in Honolulu, where the scientific panel weighed the pros and cons of restoring commercial fishing in U.S. Pacific marine national monuments in response to President Trump’s April directive.